howtographql/howtographql/content/backend/graphql-node-typescript/10-filtering-pagination-and-sorting.md

 <Instruction>

-Update the implementation of the `feed` resolver and pass the `orderBy` argument along to Prisma:
+Update the implementation of the `feed` resolver, change the imports and pass the `orderBy` argument along to Prisma:

 ```typescript{1,13-17,34}(path="hackernews-node-ts/src/schema.ts)
 import { Link, User, Prisma } from "@prisma/client";